 - The application procedure follows the same basic steps in all schools.

-- All information on doctoral education at LUT is available in Finnish and English in the student portal Uni.
+- All information on doctoral education at LUT University is available in Finnish and English in the student portal Uni.

 - Two supervisors are appointed for each student and supervisory groups are nominated where applicable (recommendation).